timarenz/lacework-terraform-101/BASICS.md

 Most providers support sourcing secrets from the runtime environment by using configuration files or environment variables.
 See this example from AWS: <https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication>

-There are roughly 1400 providers available as of today, so you virtually can configure evertyhing with Terraform.
+There are roughly 1400 providers available as of today, so you virtually can configure everything with Terraform.
 The Terraform registry is the place to find providers and documentation: <https://registry.terraform.io/browse/providers>

 In our AWS provider example we hard-coded the AWS region to `eu-central-1` using the region argument.
+The chosen Linux AMI is only available in this specific region.

 ### resource block

-The `aws_instance` our first resource.
-It always structured the same way:
+The `aws_instance` is our first resource.
+It is always structured the same way:

 * *resource*: Top level keyword, identifies the type for Terraform
 * *type*: Type of resource, for example, aws_instance or lacework_integration_aws_cfg depending on the provider used.
 * *name*: In this case "web", this is a Terraform internal name that you use as a reference.
 Its not the name within resource that is created.
 For example, the name of the VM.

-And then you have (sometimes hundrets) of arguments to configure the actual resources.
+And then you have (sometimes hundreds) of arguments to configure the actual resources.
 Luckily, this is documented within the Terraform registry as well: <https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance>.

 General information around the Terraform sytanx can also be found here: <https://www.terraform.io/docs/language/index.html>.
 (Highly recommeded read!)

 ## Initialize your workspace

-To deploy your first resource, an AWS instance, we now need to initialize our workspace and then apply our Terraform configuration.
+To deploy your first resource, an AWS instance, we first need to initialize our workspace and then apply our Terraform configuration.
 To do so run the `terraform init` in the directory that contains your Terraform files.
-What will happen here is that Terraform looks at your code and idenitfizies what providers and modules (we will cover this later) will be required.
+What will happen here is that Terraform looks at your code and identifies what providers and modules (we will cover this later) will be required.
-All required providers and modules are then downloaded and cached into your workding directory.
+All required providers and modules are then downloaded and cached into your working directory.

 Run `terraform init` now.
 After your initilized your workspace try to apply your first Terraform configuration.